abrahamjp/CloudFormationCustomResourceDotnet/README.md

 ## How Clouformation calls lambda.

 Cloudformation invokes lambda function with a set of [parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-requests.html), of which one is S3 presigned callback Url called "ResponseURL".
-This needs to be invoked after the function completes the resoruce provisioning.
+This needs to be invoked after the function completes the resource provisioning.
 The CfnResponse class included in the template takes care of this.